-There are computer laboratories in the department where you will be taught how to use MATLAB and other software.
-The Department also pays for a MATLAB license so that you can install the software on your own computer for free.
-This means you are able to work using software MATLAB outside of scheduled laboratory time - particularly useful when have to use MATLAB for coursework projects.
-To access MATLAB using the university license, you will need access to your university e-mail address.
-Your must verify your student status by setting up a MathWorks account with your university e-mail address.
-The next page has instructions for various ways to access MATLAB.
+There are computer laboratories in the Department where you will be taught how to use MATLAB and other software.
+The University has a MATLAB license so that you can also install the software on your own computer for free.
+This means you are able to use MATLAB outside of scheduled laboratory time - particularly useful for project work.